vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

 #### AWS and Azure Cloud in NodePort mode of AKO

-If the IaaS cloud is Azure then subnet name is specified in `networkName` within vipNetworkList.
+If the IaaS cloud is Azure then subnet name is specified in `networkName` within `vipNetworkList`.
 Azure IaaS cloud is supported only in `NodePort` mode of AKO.
-If the IaaS cloud is AWS then subnet uuid is specified in `networkName` within vipNetworkList.
+If the IaaS cloud is AWS then subnet uuid is specified in `networkName` within `vipNetworkList`.
 AWS IaaS cloud is supported only in `NodePort` mode of AKO.
-The `subnetIP` and `subnetPrefix` are not required for AWS and Azure Cloud.
+The `cidr` within `vipNetworkList` is not required for AWS and Azure Cloud.

 ### avicredentials.username and avicredentials.password